The human chorionic gonadotropin (hCG) blood test measures the level of hCG hormone present in a sample of your blood.

 HCG can first be detected in a blood sample about 11 days after conception.
 Levels of hCG continue to double every 72 hours.
 They reach their peak around eight to 11 weeks after conception.
-HCG levels then decline and level off, remaining steady for the rest of the pregnancy.
+HCG levels then decline and level off, remaining steady for the rest of your pregnancy.

 The hCG blood test is performed to: